When Friends Are Always Late Or Unreliable

 If someone is picking you up, don't stop doing what you're doing until they're actually there

 You get a text from your friend saying he'll be there in two seconds.
-You turn everything off, put your coat on, and head down to the first floor of your apartment building.
+You turn everything off, put your coat on, and head down to the first floor of your building.
 Then you proceed to wait in the lobby for twenty five minutes.
 It only takes one time to learn that lesson.
-It's better to just tell people to text you when they're outside and keep playing on the computer or watching movies, or whatever it is you were doing before.
-If you're going to be waiting, you may as well be having fun, not putting everything on hold.
+It's better to just tell people to text you when they're outside and keep playing on the computer, watching movies, or whatever it is you were doing before.
+If you're going to be waiting you may as well be having fun, not putting everything on hold.

 Most people agree the 'Lie and tell them the event starts earlier than it does, so they'll be on time' thing doesn't work

 For one, the flaky friend will catch on fairly quickly and the tactic will stop working.
-They may feel annoyed for being manipulated.
-I also feel like this breeds resentment in the people who have to pull this trick.
-It's one thing to accept a friend is a flake and work around them.
-It's another to feel your friend is such a flake you have to resort to lying to get them to show up on time.
+They may feel annoyed at being manipulated.
+I also feel like this breeds resentment in the people who have to resort to this trick.
+They come to see their friend is such a self-absorbed, hopeless case that they have to resort to lying to get them to show up on time.

 Adjust your expectations of people based on how close you are to them

-It's one thing for a vague acquaintance to be an hour late to a group get together, or if they bow out of something at the last second.
+It's one thing for a vague acquaintance to be an hour late to a group get together, or to bow out of something at the last second.
 If a good friend flaked on you though, especially if they hadn't done it in the past, you're justifiably going be a lot more irritated.
-I think as you get to know someone more and more, your standards for what you'll tolerate in them can increase.
+I think as you get to know someone more and more your standards for what you'll tolerate in them can increase.

 Sometimes you have to call people out or stop spending time with them